Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 ### 1. Executive Summary:

 The executive summary provides a high-level view of customer engagement health.
+This page is to be used by the Leadership team

 <img width="1252" height="710" alt="ExecutiveSummary" src="https://github.com/user-attachments/assets/f9144187-34bd-4d76-b116-29be2c5969ca" />

 ### 2. Customer Value vs Engagement Risk:

 This page helps marketing and retention teams prioritize customers by balancing business value (revenue) against engagement risk, so actions can be focused where impact is highest.
+This page can be used by Marketing and retention team.

 <img width="1240" height="700" alt="CustomerValue" src="https://github.com/user-attachments/assets/e141cc96-042e-4c41-9a98-8021cc7b2f42" />

 ### 3. At-Risk Customers:

 This page isolates active customers with declining engagement, quantifies the revenue at risk, explains the behavioral drivers using recency, and provides a ready-to-use target list for retention campaigns.
+This page can be used by Marketing and retention team.

 <img width="1247" height="711" alt="AtRisk" src="https://github.com/user-attachments/assets/378783c1-67c5-4e62-b387-0db685867908" />

 ### 4. High Value Customers:

 This page identifies high value customers who are both revenue-significant and strongly engaged.
 It enables proactive retention and reward strategies.
+This page can be used Marketing and retention team.

 <img width="1248" height="696" alt="high value" src="https://github.com/user-attachments/assets/6b36f994-b2e7-40ee-80bd-647262f75b4b" />